TheKrystalShip/KGSM/docs/managing_game_servers.md

 - Stop the instance.
 - Remove all files and directories associated with the instance.
 - Delete `systemd` and `ufw` integrations, if applicable.

+## Advanced Management Features

+### Event System

+KGSM features an event broadcasting system that emits notifications when important actions occur (such as starting a server, creating backups, etc.).
+This allows for building sophisticated integrations and monitoring tools.

+For details on the event system and how to use it, see [KGSM Event System](events.md).